ericfdunn/relativity-calculator/README.md

 # Special Relativity Calculator

-special-relativity-calculator is a project to do some basic lorentz contraction calculations under universes with different fundamental constnts.
+special-relativity-calculator is a project to do some basic lorentz contraction calculations under universes with different fundamental constants.
 Calculations and plots will be done in Jupyter and then presented below.

 ## The Equations